xrazis/haris.razis.com/content/posts/cappadocia.md

 align=center link="/blog/cappadocia/dervish.gif" target="_blank" >}}

 Men and women in Turkey do not have the same rights, and that is prominent in every aspect of their everyday life.
-For example, the mosques have a restricted and much smaller area to pray at the back of the building, and no eye contact is possible between the two sexes.
+For example, mosques have a restricted and much smaller area to pray at the back of the building, and no eye contact is possible between the two sexes.

 A catalyst to modernizing Turkey was Kemal Atatürk.
 He reformed the country's political, economic, and cultural sectors.
 The alphabet was changed from the Ottoman to a Latin-based one.
 Women received equal civil and political rights and a right to vote.
 The list goes on.
-He is commemorated through Turkey, and even today, at the time of his death (09:
-05 on the 10th of November), vehicles and people stop for one minute in remembrance.
+He is commemorated through Turkey, and even today, at the time of his death (09:05 on the 10th of November), vehicles and people stop for one minute in remembrance.

 Despite the former improvements pointing Turkey in the right direction, it has gotten worse in the last decades.
-Human rights violations, lack of freedom of speech, imprisonments, a huge gap between the formal rights and the social position of women that, in turn, suffer a really high percentage of raping and murdering.
+Human rights violations, lack of freedom of speech, imprisonments, a huge gap between the formal rights and the social position of women, and a high percentage of raping and murdering of women.
 That only scratches the surface of a problematic state.

 ### Konya -> Göreme

 After five days of travel we would arrive at Göreme, our peak destination, and the furthest we would venture into Turkey.
 We did not choose the fastest road there but rather planned a little detour to see Tuz Golu, one of the largest hypersaline lakes in the world!
-Unfortunately, we did not go through the lake from a dirt road the locals use, as I deemed it too risky given the fact it rained the night before, combined with the limited amount of daylight left.
+Unfortunately, we did not go through the lake from a dirt road the locals use, as I deemed it too risky given the fact it rained the night before.

 {{< figure src="/blog/cappadocia/PXL_20241017_120451502.webp"
 attr="The lake is 80 kilometers in length!" width=100%